Manny Pangilinan: Career

 Pangilinan's first job was as the executive assistant to the president of Philippine Investment Management Consultants, Inc. (PHINMA), where he served for six years.

 In 1976, Pangilinan relocated to Hong Kong as executive director at Bancom International, an investment bank, where he gained experience in international finance.
 He then worked at American Express in Hong Kong as an investment banker.

 In Hong Kong, Pangilinan co-founded First Pacific in 1981 with Indonesian businessman Sudono Salim and his son, Anthoni.
 In 1987, Pangilinan established Metro Pacific as First Pacific's investment arm in the Philippines.
 As chairman of Metro Pacific, Pangilinan has contributed to nation-building through investments in power distribution and energy innovations (Meralco), urban water concession (Maynilad Water Services), tollways (Metro Pacific Tollways Corporation), and upgrading hospitals and health services (Makati Medical Center).
 He is also Chairman of TV5 and Philex Mining Corporation.

 In 1998, First Pacific acquired PLDT, the largest telecommunications firm in the Philippines.
 Under First Pacific's management, the company, which had been troubled by debt and technological issues, improved to become the nation's leading provider of digital communications.

 Pangilinan is also a major patron of Philippine sports.
-He owns three PBA teams: TNT KaTropa, the Meralco Bolts, and the NLEX Road Warriors.
+He owns three PBA teams: TNT Tropang 5G, the Meralco Bolts, and the NLEX Road Warriors.
 He founded the Samahang Basketbol ng Pilipinas (SBP), the national sport association for basketball in the Philippines, and served as its first president for two consecutive terms (2007 to 2016).
 He is currently the chairman emeritus of SBP.
 He was elected to the Central Board of FIBA in 2014 and served until August 2023.
 Moreover, his MVP Sports Foundation has supported other Philippine athletes, some of whom won gold medals in the 2018 Asian Games.